 Regardless of whether you’re importing a vehicle to US or Canada the process is nearly identical.
 Japanese cars are famous for their low mileage, unique models and unique engine configurations.
 That is the reason why many people import cars from Japan.

-1) Select a JDM Importer
+1) Select a JDM Importer (Optional)

 2) Choosing the Vehicle

 After the registration is complete, you can choose the car that you want to buy.
 The cars can be chosen from a wide range of stock.
 You can filter your search on the basis of price, model, make, mileage and — most importantly — year to ensure you’re important a vehicle that is permissible in your country.

 While browsing vehicles for sale in Japan you’re generally only seeing the FOB or CIF pricing not the full picture as to how much the vehicle will cost by the time it’s registered in your name.

 - Read “How much does it cost to import a JDM car?” (includes calculator)